KlipperScreen/KlipperScreen/docs/Configuration.md

 # When the active spool drops below this value, the spool icon and weight blink red.
 # spool_low_limit: 20

+# Defines what the spool item in the title bar opens when tapped.
+# spoolman = Spoolman list
+# spool    = active spool editor
+# spool_shortcut: spoolman

 # Z probe calibrate position
 # By default it tries to guess the correct location
 # it will try using zero reference position, safe_z, mesh midddle, middle of axis length, etc